jamiekwan/jamiekwan.github.io/_posts/2016-04-07-mwxx-multisensory-museums.md

 <h4 class="article-subheading">Dino Poop as Inspiration?</h4>
 <hr class="xs-thick-hr" align="left">

-The prototype I designed in grad school was a hypothetical interactive for 16th century miniature boxwood rosary beads, which are currently exhibited at the Art Gallery of Ontario and the Metropoltan Museum of Art: artefacts that are approximately 6cm in diameter and often displayed behind a massive glass box.
+The prototype I designed in grad school was a hypothetical interactive for <a href="http://boxwood.ago.ca/" target="_blank">16th century miniature boxwood rosary beads</a>, which are currently exhibited at the Art Gallery of Ontario and the Metropoltan Museum of Art: artefacts that are approximately 6cm in diameter and often displayed behind a massive glass box.
 They're incredibly sensory and personal objects at the smallest scale: the owners used to hold them in their palms as a vehicle for prayer, stuff them with scented materials to facilitate contemplation.
 There's an amazing amount of detail in the artistry and sculpture that is evident beyond a visual level.

 <p><img src="/assets/images/projects/thesis/5(2).jpg" class="img-responsive"></p>
 <p><img src="/assets/images/projects/thesis/1.jpg" class="img-responsive"></p>